 Now that we have gone through the fundamentals of 3D development with Unity3D, we can now cover the basics.
 The basics will cover first person view, third person view, and collision detection.
-As usual my tutorials will be broken down into several sections.
-First section will cover what first person view is and how to achieve it using code.
-Second section will cover what third person view is and how to achieve it using code.
+As usual, my tutorials will be broken down into several sections.
+The first section will cover what first person view is and how to achieve it using code.
+The second section will cover what third person view is and how to achieve it using code.
 The third and final section is all about collision detection in 3D.
 As a warning to all of my readers do not to use the code provided in a game of their own.
 It is buggy and unfinished.
 The code is for demonstrative purposes only.

 Source files for this tutorial is broken into parts using WinRar and are located Here and Here

 First person view is not as complicated as you might think.
 Rather, it is actually super simple.
 First person view means that the player IS the camera, or to simplify, The camera IS the player.
 The implications of this thought process simplifies everything as a designer and as a programmer.

 So, how do we begin to utilize this knowledge within Unity3D?
 We could start by building a 3D scene and setting up the scene for testing.
 I think that would probably be best considering if we do too much for a basic course, things could get very confusing.